-Sleep experts recommend that you choose breathable fabrics made from natural fibers, such as cotton, silk, linen, wool, hemp, cashmere, and bamboo for a more comfortable night’s sleep.
+Sleep experts recommend that you choose breathable fabrics made from natural fibers, such as cotton, silk, linen, wool, hemp, cashmere, and bamboo, for a more comfortable night’s sleep.

 One thing to consider when shopping for more breathable sheets is thread count.
-Most people tend to think that higher thread count is better.
-But a higher thread count means more threads woven in per square inch, and these tighter weaves can reduce breathability.
+Most people tend to think that a higher thread count is better.
+But a higher thread count means more threads woven per square inch, and these tighter weaves can reduce breathability.

-Save the high thread count bedding for colder seasons, and choose a modest thread count (around 300) for more breathability in the summer.
-Or reach for linen - its looser weave makes it an ideal summertime fabric.
+Save the high-thread-count bedding for colder seasons, and choose a modest thread count (around 300) for more breathability in the summer.
+Or reach for linen — its looser weave makes it an ideal summertime fabric.

 Shower Before Bed

 A pre-bed bath or shower can be the perfect end to a day.